The UAE at a Glance

 If you are an expat who wishes to sponsor your family, you must be earning at least 3,000 AED per month with accommodation paid by a sponsor, or you must be earning 4,000 AED monthly.

 As far as the political system is concerned, the UAE is a country without political parties or democratic elections.
 However, the political face of the nation has begun to change: The UAE has held its first ever limited elections in 2006 to select members of the Federal Supreme Council.
 The second elections in 2011 gave 130,000 citizens (up from 7,000 in the first election) the possibility of voting.
+In the 2015 elections, even UAE citizens who are living abroad were given the opportunity to vote in the Federal National Council elections, with polling stations set up in 94 countries around the world.

 In March 2011, the UAE joined international military operations in Libya.
 In November 2012, the UAE outlawed attempts to organize public protests through social media and mocking of the government online.
 From March 2012, it detained at least 60 activists without charge.